History of El Paso, Texas: Frontier town

 However, as with other frontier regions, undesirables also arrived: gamblers, gunfighters, thieves, murderers, and prostitutes.
 After the arrival of the railroads, El Paso became a boomtown.
-Some historians, like Leon Metz, have stressed in their narratives the lawlessness that accompanied the arrival of Anglos, with "scores of saloons, dance halls, gambling establishments, and houses of prostitution lin[ing] the main streets."
+Some historians, like Leon C. Metz, have stressed in their narratives the lawlessness that accompanied the arrival of Anglos, with "scores of saloons, dance halls, gambling establishments, and houses of prostitution lin[ing] the main streets."
 El Paso hired a town marshal with rough reputation, Dallas Stoudenmire, who was known to shoot first and ask questions later.
 The "Four Dead in Five Seconds Gunfight" took place here on April 14, 1881.
 This was prior to the Gunfight at the O.K.
 Corral in Tombstone, Arizona.
 Stoudenmire, the sixth marshal in eight months, was hired to "clean" and tame a remote, violent and wild town.
 Stoudenmire was an effective marshal due to his fierce reputation and dexterity with his pistols.
 He effectively intimidated a violence-hardened town and used fear to control the City Council.
 On May 28, 1882, the City Council announced they were firing the marshal.
 Stoudenmire learned of this discussion, he entered the Council Chambers; they were terrified and remained quiet.
 Stoudenmire strolled up and down the chamber as he scolded, cursed and threatened to shoot.
 Drawing out and twirling his pistols, he threatened, "I can straddle every God-damn aldermen on this council!"
 The coerced Council members quickly voted unanimously to retain Stoudenmire as town marshal.
 Stoudenmire glared at them for a few seconds before he calmed down and put away his pistols.
 Knowing Stoudenmire's fearsome reputation, the Mayor defused a tense situation by calling for an abrupt adjournment.
 Stoudenmire exited the Chamber and a potentially fatal incident was averted.

 In 1883 the county seat was moved from Ysleta, Texas to El Paso.
 This was decided in a strongly disputed election in which counted votes were nearly three times the number of voters.

 In 1887 a smelter was established by Robert Safford Towne of Kansas City Consolidated Smelting west of town for the purpose of processing lead and copper ore imported from Mexico.
 This smelting facility was subsequently purchased by Asarco in 1899.
 Over time, two small settlements developed around the smelter, acquiring the Hispanicized name "La Esmelda", or "Smeltertown".
 The Catholic parish of Santa Rosalía y San José del Río served these communities.